quadsurf/mongoose_countries_app/readme.md

 ### Bonus

 - Style your application using bootstrap or custom css(if you want to do this, remember to use `express.static`)
 - Add a property to your countries schema which is called `cities` (this should be an array).
 A user should be able to add and update cities for each country.
+When the user adds/updates cities - they should include them as a comma seperated list.
+Your application should take each city and add it to the cities array for that country.